CDC SEF Application Process

 - Good Academic Standing (GPA above 2.0) (not on academic probation)/faculty recommendation for some awards

-- Demonstrated Financial Need (for SSFIAP’s and some individual awards)
+- Demonstrated Financial Need (for CDC's SEF and some individual awards)

 - Overall value of the internship experience will be considered when evaluating applicants

-Applicants who do not submit all of the required documents (application, resume, essay) via My CDC Account by the 12:00 Noon deadline on March 24, will be eliminated from the selection process.
+Applicants who do not submit all of the required documents (application, resume, essay) via your Handshake Account by the 12:00 Noon deadline on March 23, will be eliminated from the selection process.